EnigmaCurry/d.rymcg.tech/traefik/README.md

 ## Certificate Resolver

-Traefik is configured for Let's Encrypt to issue TLS certificates for all project (sub-)domain names.
+Traefik is configured for Let's Encrypt with the DNS-01 challenge type.
 All certificates are stored inside the `traefik_traefik` Docker volume.

-All other services defines the `ACME_CERT_RESOLVER` variable in their respective `.env` file.
-There are two different environments defined, `staging` and `production`.
-Staging will create untrusted TLS certificates for testing environments.
-Production will generate browser trustable TLS certificates.
-NOTE:
-Because Traefik only has a single trust store, you cannot freely switch between staging and production.
-For each new domain name, you must decide if that domain name is going to be forever used for staging or production.
-You cannot "promote" a staging domain to a production domain.
-(You can do so manually, if needed, by editing the acme.json file in the traefik data volume, and removing the domain's configuration.)

-Note that the default `ACME_CERT_RESOLVER` has been set to `production`.
-Traefik does a good job of saving all of your certificates in its own named volume (`traefik_traefik`), so as long as you're planning on leaving Traefik installed long term, `production` is generally the better choice *even for development or testing purposes*.
-Only choose `staging` if you are not planning on leaving Traefik installed, or if you have some other testing purpose for doing so.
+The only container that is configured with a certificate resolver is the [whoami](../whoami) container.
+As long as you keep the whoami container running, Traefik will continue to renew the wildcard certificate.
+All of the rest of the containers in this project will inherit this wildcard certificate even though they are not required to list a certificate resolver.

-## Test the whoami container
+## Install the whoami container

+You must install the [whoami](../whoami) project and keep it running in order to maintain your TLS certificate renewal (once every 90 days), which is used by all other projects.

-For a simple test of Traefik, consider installing the [whoami](../whoami) project.
-This will demonstrate a valid TLS certificate, and routing Traefik to web servers running in project containers.
+The whoami container will demonstrate a valid TLS certificate, and an example of routing Traefik to web servers running in project containers.

 ## OAuth2 authentication